vai312/M1_Game_Tic_Tac_Toe/1_Requirements/README.md

 # Requirements
 ## Introduction
+Tic-tac-toe, noughts, and crosses, or Xs and Os is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
-In this project, I am building the tic tac toe game, which is different from a traditional one.
+In this project, I am building the tic tac toe game, which is different from a traditional one it has a four-by-four grid.
 This is a two-player game.
 I am pretty sure you will enjoy it.
+## Objective
+The main objectives of this project are:

+1. Tic-Tac-Toe Game, Here the user can decide to play with the computer(single player mode) or with other user(double player mode) .
+2. This game displays wheather the player won the game or it is draw.

 ## SWOT ANALYSIS
 ### Strength
 1. It is for all age groups.
 2. It has a different format than a traditional game.
-3. It has a sound for each different event of moves.

 ### Weakness
 1. Not have high-level graphics.
-2. Not have a good soundtrack.
+2. Not have a soundtrack.
 ### Opportunities
 1. Graphics can be implemented in the future.
 ### Threats